timrappold/jekyll-now/_posts/2018-4-18-Gitting_started_with_Git.md

 ---
 layout: post
-title: Git and Pandas, etc.
+title: A quick guide to getting set up with Git
 ---

-## A quick guide to getting set up with Git, Pandas *Groupby*, and maybe Pycharm
+## A quick guide to getting set up with Git

-### Git:

 This tutorial should be useful to you if: